OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 Across domains, the unifying principle is clear:
 **express reality as a symbolic, auditable, bounded signal — stable across vendors, borders, and time.**

+---

+**Shunyaya framework** evolved from a structural reinterpretation of zero, treating it as a dynamic baseline — a flow of zero — around which structure emerges, drifts, and stabilizes in mathematics and practice.

 In all structural projects (Clock, AI, Network, Messaging, Encrypt),
 Shunyaya uses **real, verifiable continuity stamps** — mathematically portable, forward-only, and independently checkable (SSM-ClockKe principle).